How to stay focused when working from home

 Then there is writing.
 It’s been said that everyone has a story to tell, and maybe now is the time to share it with the world.
 Have you ever had an idea squirreled away that you have always wished you’d find time to follow through with?
 Maybe something you saw in the paper years ago, which made you think, ‘huh, there’s something in that’.
 What about digging around in your parents’ or grandparents’ history?
 Now could be a great time to write your family memoirs, a kids’ book, a personal blog, or the next big best-seller!

 Everyone has lived through something extraordinary, so why not capture it and then share it with the rest of the family?

 Do you miss the hum of the office, the buzz of the shop?
 The conversations that pop up throughout the usual workday?
-It might be time to settle into a podcast routine, there is a topic out there for everyone.
-True Crime, Comedy, News, Politics along with Health and Fitness.
-It’s a constant stream of chat, laughter, or intrigue.
+It might be time to settle into a podcast routine, and there is a topic out there for everyone: True Crime, Comedy, News, Politics along with Health and Fitness.
+It’s a constant stream of chat, laughter or intrigue.
 Depending on what you’re feeling, you’re very likely to find something to listen that energises you, or who knows, maybe you’ll start your own.

 Online classes, tours or concerts

 There are a ton of virtual classes that you can access for free.
 All you need is a strong internet connection and to carve out some time in your day.